AriBlumstein/AirlineCustomerDB/README.md

 #### Now we are going to start copying the foreign data into our database.

-The first thing we need to do do, is create the enums from the foreign database:
+The first thing we need to do, is create the enums from the foreign database:

 ```sql
 CREATE TYPE ticket_class AS ENUM ('Economy', 'EconPlus', 'Business', 'First');